TeamPete/SleeperProject/README.md

 ## Project Overview
 This project focuses on working within a comprehensive data architecture to leverage the Sleeper API for extracting and analyzing fantasy football data.
 The primary goal is to design a robust data architecture that supports the exploratory analysis of player statistics, team performances, and league transactions.
 More importantly, this analysis aims to evaluate the potential benefits of implementing a TE premium, in the interest of enhancing competitive balance and enriching the overall fantasy football experience for future seasons.

-In addition, this project demonstrates key data engineering concepts such as data integration, ETL processes (ELT in this case), data governance, and data security.
+In addition, this project demonstrates key data engineering concepts such as data integration, ETL processes, data governance, and data security.
 It showcases my ability to design efficient data pipelines, manage data storage, and ensure data quality and accessibility.
 The insights derived from the analysis not only inform strategic decisions and league set-up recommendations for those in my fantasy football league but also highlight my proficiency in working within a complex data environment.

 ## Technologies Used
 <img src="https://github.com/user-attachments/assets/ee5ba8ed-1e07-48c4-9df4-6c905d83168a" alt="python-sql-tableau" align="right" style="margin-right: 10px;" width="180">